Dum Dum: Infrastructure

-As per the District Census Handbook 2011, Dum Dum municipal city covered an area of 9.23 km2.
-Amongst the civic amenities it had open drains.
-Amongst the medical facilities It had 13 medicine shops.
-Amongst the educational facilities it had 31 primary schools, 10 secondary schools, 19 senior secondary schools, 1 degree college for arts/science/commerce and 77 non-formal education centres.
-Amongst the social, recreational and cultural facilities it had 10 auditorium/ community halls, 11 public libraries and 1 reading room.
-Amongst the commodities manufactured were rail wagons, gun and shell and music CD.
-It had 6 bank branches.
+As per the District Census Handbook 2011, Dum Dum municipal city covered an area of 9.23 km².
+Among the civic amenities, it had open drains.
+In terms of medical facilities, there were 13 pharmacies.
+Regarding educational facilities, it had 31 primary schools, 10 secondary schools, 19 senior secondary schools, 1 degree college for arts, science, and commerce, and 77 non-formal education centres.
+For social, recreational, and cultural facilities, it included 10 auditoriums/community halls, 11 public libraries, and 1 reading room.
+Among the manufactured commodities were rail wagons, artillery shells, and music CDs.
+Additionally, there were 6 bank branches.

 KMDA

 Dum Dum municipality is included in the Kolkata Metropolitan Area for which the KMDA is the statutory planning and development authority.

 Transport

-Dum Dum Cantonment and Durganagar railway stations are on the Sealdah-Bangaon line.

 NH 12 (previously NH 34) running from Dalkhola to Bakkhali, locally popular as Jessore Road, passes through Dum Dum.

-A large number of Buses ply along Jessore road: 3C/1, 3C/2, 30D, 79B, 91, 91A, 93, 211A, 219, DN8, DN18, S10, Esplanade-Central Jail Mini, Bagbazar-Birohi, R.G.Kar-Barasat, Rajchandrapur-Saltlake white bus etc. The minor road on which bus plies is Gorabazar-Dum Dum Cantonment Road (30D).
+Frequent Buses which ply along Jessore Rd (via Central Jail and Nagerbazar) are as follows: